 During your search, keep asking yourself questions about your preferences and goals.
 You are changing throughout high school, so your answers may change during the search process.

 And remember that there are many good college matches for every student, and that you can be successful at many types of schools.
-At the College Board, we introduce test scores as one additional factor to weigh as you balance your list.
+At College Board, we introduce test scores as one additional factor to weigh as you balance your list.
 Think about narrowing your colleges into three categories: